xytechsystems/documentation/docs/REST-API Guide/Key fields and time formats.md

 ---
-title: Key Fields and time formats
+title: Key Fields and Time Formats
 weight: 21
 ---
 Each payload contains a nested sub-section of key fields which are used for the lookup of records by a key field.
 This sub-subsection is identified by the primary key field name.